aamrits/interview-questions-prep/javascript.md

 ```

 Few other **methods** of `Promise`:

-`Promise.any()`:
-`Promise.any()` takes an iterable of Promise objects.
+`Promise.any()`: It takes an iterable of Promise objects.
 It returns a single promise that resolves as soon as any of the promises in the iterable fulfills, with the value of the fulfilled promise.
 If no promises in the iterable fulfill (if all of the given promises are rejected), then the returned promise is rejected with an AggregateError, a new subclass of Error that groups together individual errors.

 **Syntax:**
 `Promise.any(iterable)`
-*Return value*
+**Return value**
 * If iterable passed is empty, then rejected Promise
 * If iterable passed contains no promises, then asynchronously resolved Promise.
 * A pending Promise in all other cases.
 The returning Promise is either resolved/rejected asynchronously.